boltops-tools/ufo/docs/_docs/install.md

 {% highlight ruby %}
 gem "ufo"
 {% endhighlight %}

+### Dependencies

+* Docker: You will need a working version of [Docker](https://docs.docker.com/engine/installation/) installed as ufo shells out and calls the `docker` command.
+* AWS: Set up your AWS credentials at `~/.aws/credentials` and `~/.aws/config`.
+This is the [AWS standard way of setting up credentials](https://aws.amazon.com/blogs/security/a-new-and-standardized-way-to-manage-credentials-in-the-aws-sdks/).

 <a id="prev" class="btn btn-basic" href="/docs/">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/structure.md %}">Next Step</a>